 Prehistoric, slave and other burials may be unmarked, including graves that may lie outside the boundaries of known cemeteries; modern boundaries often fail to enclose an entire historic cemetery.
 Markers also may have fallen and become buried below grade.
-Probing to identify unmarked graves may result in damage, and is discouraged unless conducted with the landowner’s permission by an archeologist trained in techniques for locating graves.
+Probing to identify unmarked graves may result in damage, and is discouraged unless conducted with the landowner’s permission by an archaeologist trained in techniques for locating graves.
 Some cultural resource consultants offer the service of delineating graveyards.

 No ground-disturbing activities may be conducted on state-owned or state-controlled property without obtaining a permit from MHT.